joaooliveiradev/notes/frontend/interviews/front-end-interview-handbook/trivia-questions/Overview.md

 Callbacks are not asynchronous by nature, but can used for handle in asynchronous operations, we can receives callback from arguments, return from a function to execute after some asynchronous operation, things like that.
 Promises otherwise is an object that represents an eventual completion of an asynchronous operation, it allows you o register callbacks for when the promise is resolved or rejected and it returns a value once the operation completes successfully.

-One of the main differences between promises and callback is that promises has more powerful and methods to handle with errors or the values, you can based on a value, reject a promise and catch in the .catch method
+One of the main differences between promises and callback is that promises has more powerful and methods to handle with errors or the values, you can based on a value, reject a promise and catch in the `.catch` method

-Other difference is that you can chain more async operations, in .then method we can trigger another async operation that will return a promise and we can use the .then and the .catch again and will goes until you want to stop.
+Other difference is that you can chain more async operations, in .then method we can trigger another async operation that will return a promise and we can use the `.then` and the `.catch` again and will goes until you want to stop.

-## CSS
+#### Explain this in JavaScript.

+`this` is an keyword that refers to an object, the object changes dependes where `this` is been called or used.

+If you call `this` inside an object x, will refer to that object x.

+If you call `this` inside a function, will refer to the global object ( yes, that object that has window and some other things).

+If you call `this` inside nothing, just where the regular code is, will refer to the global object.

+If you call `this` inside in a event, will refer to that element that receives the event.

+If you use function like `apply`, `bind`, or `call` will can "put" the `this` to refeer any object.

+Obs: you can't modify the value of this, this is an reserved keyword of the language.